powsybl/powsybl-tutorials/metrix/src/main/README.md

 | T03   | -290.5       | -484.2                     | S_SO_1                     |

-In N, as the groups and the consumptions are south, the network is less impedant and we see that the flows pass through it mostly.
-There is also flow on the TD, and to the north.
-The flows are the same on the 3 time steps because the only difference is that production moves from group SO_G2 to group S0_G1 which are on the same post.
+In the base case (N), as the generation units and the consumptions are located at the south, the network is less impedant and we see that the flows pass mostly through it.
+There is also flow on the PST, and to the north.
+The flows are the same on the 3 time steps because the only difference is that production moves from the SO_G2 group to S0_G1 group which are on the same substation.

 ### Action 3B - Monitor S_SO_2

 #### Goal:

-We want to monitor certain structures (here S_SO_2), i.e. observe flows and threshold overruns only on the supervised structure.
+We want to monitor some network elements (here S_SO_2), i.e.:
+- in load flow mode, flows and violations are reported only for the monitored elements.
 This reduces the amount of results to analyze.
+- in optimization mode, only the maximum flows constraints of these monitored elements are taken into account.
+This reduces the computation time.

 #### In practice